githubtakashi/githubtakashi.github.io/README.md

 # githubtakashi.github.io

-my name is Katsuo dayoon.
+my name is Katsuo.

-this is myblog desu.
+this githubpages is myblog,memo,note.

-my daily todos, activity, memo, etc.